Historic Images of Singleton's Mill at Layburys Creek

 These images show the side wall of the mill that faces the Hawkesbury River.

-(a) Woodcut based on a sketch by "Mr. Collingridge, Sydney", 1881.
+(3a) Woodcut based on a sketch by "Mr. Collingridge, Sydney", 1881.

 The gap under the mill building, where water flowed to and from the river, can be seen in this image.
 There appears to be heavy vegetation along the river bank that is not seen in other images.
 From Sketches of a trip up the Hawkesbury' first published in The Australasian Sketcher.
 Published by Alfred May and Alfred Martin Ebsworth.
 From the State Library of Victoria.

-This is a rare detailed view of the northern side of the mill building.
+This is a detailed early view of the northern side of the mill building.
 The wooden planks of the mill walls are covered with sump oil, which may have been done to preserve the building.
 There is a short low wharf with two white posts in front of the mill building.
 This wharf would have been used by river boats that were delivering wheat and picking up flour.
 The enclosed front verandah of the mill house can also be seen in this image.
 Dharug and Lower Hawkesbury Historical Society collection.

-(c) Photograph, possibly 1890s or 1900s.
+(3e) **NEW** Photograph, possibly 1890s or 1900s.

 This is the only image, of which we know, showing the other end wall of the mill, from a viewpoint on the Hawkesbury riverbank upstream from the mill.

-(a) Painting by William Lister Lister, created after 1888.
+(4a) Painting by William Lister Lister, created after 1888.

 This gorgeous watercolour painting, with spring flowers on the river bank beside the pathway, shows an unusual view of the mill.
 There are two windows in the western wall of the mill and the paling fence on this side of the mill is very clearly shown.
 There appear to be two steam boats moored behind the mill building, with smoke coming out of the funnels of both boats.
 Matt Kenny points out that the miller's house would be up the hill to the right of the mill, out of the view of the painting.

-Disclaimer |
+Disclaimer